submariner100/Flash-Chat/README.md

 >This is a companion project to The App Brewery's Complete App Developement Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 ![End Banner](Documentation/readme-end-banner.png)

+FROM Submariner100

+Completed writing the code for this application in a day.
+I found that this was a revision exercise for me but Angela did touch on some subjects that were very interesting especially Swift Closures and Completion Handlers.
+I fully recommend this course for beginners and intermediate programmers.
+There is something new for everybody and its always good to re-visit these subjects to reinforce your brain.

+10/10